Desk with Laptop, Calculator, Files and small model of house with epc colours

 2 High Heat Retention Storage Heaters 70C

 So there is a floor insulation recommendation where there wasn't before.
-That's partly because the floor type was wrong on the previous EPC.
+That's partly because the floor type was incorrect on the previous EPC.

 We would be very reluctant to implement solid floor insulation for several reasons.

-The second recommendation however is for High Heat Retention Storge Heaters which we would be happy doing.
+The second recommendation however is for High Heat Retention Storge Heaters which we are happier with

 If we implemented the High heat Retention Storage Heaters without the floor insulation then we would get a rating of 66D.